Documentation Index

 Caution

-The table to import must have Primary Key.
-If you do not have the Primary Key, the following error occurs.
+The table to import must have a Primary Key.
+If it does not have a Primary Key, the following error occurs:

 18/08/03 09:00:25 ERROR tool.ImportTool: Error during import: No primary key could be found for table SQOOP_TEST.
 Please specify one with --split-by or perform a sequential import with '-m 1'.